jlguenego/sudoku-generator/README.md

 If you decide to improve this software, just make a pull request with everything tested with [mocha](https://mochajs.org/).

+# Implementation details

+## Class SudokuSolver

+The `generate` method uses backtracking technics.

+The `carve` method also uses backtracking technics and some tricks that human do just do speed up the process.

 #Licence

 ISC 2018 Jean-Louis GUENEGO